Raedin24/School/L400/Sem 2/DCIT 400/Functions in Code.md

 These components enable the model to dynamically focus on different parts of the input data, emphasizing the most relevant features for better prediction accuracy.
 This is crucial for learning complex dependencies and relationships within the data.

+The `forward` method in the provided code snippet performs several operations on the input tensor `x`:

+1. **Convolution**: The input tensor `x` is passed through a convolutional layer (`self.conv`).
+This layer applies convolutional filters to the input tensor to extract features.

+2. **Permute for Normalization**: After the convolution, the tensor's shape is assumed to be `(batch_size, channels, height, width)`.
+To apply `LayerNorm`, the tensor is permuted to `(batch_size, height, width, channels)` using `x.permute(0, 2, 3, 1)`.
+This reorders the dimensions so that `LayerNorm` can be applied along the channel dimension.

+3. **Layer Normalization**: The permuted tensor is then passed through a layer normalization layer (`self.norm`). `LayerNorm` normalizes the tensor across the last dimension (channels in this case), which helps stabilize the learning process and improve convergence.

+4. **Permute Back**: After normalization, the tensor is permuted back to its original shape `(batch_size, channels, height, width)` using `x.permute(0, 3, 1, 2)`.

 # SSF Explanation
 1. **Problem Statement**:
    When fine-tuning pre-trained models for tasks like image classification, there are two common approaches: